+Rent help is available to help stop evictions.
+A number of non-profits, charities, and government programs offer financial help for a variety of housing services, including rental assistance.
+There may also be grants to loans to help pay security and utility deposits or money for electric bills.
+Or get funds for moving costs, housing search as well as replacement costs.
 Most of the non-profits do have limited funding, and only a certain number of people will be able to receive emergency rent help.
 Many locations also offer referrals as well.

-Some of the services provided include Food Assistance, LEAP (utility assistance November through April), rental assistance, Colorado Works/Temporary Assistance for Needy Families (TANF), General Assistance and more.
-(303) 636-1130.
+Some of the services provided include Food Assistance from SNAP.
+There is also LEAP (utility assistance November through April), rental assistance, Colorado Works/Temporary Assistance for Needy Families (TANF), General Assistance and more.
+Dial DHS at (303) 636-1130, or the address is 14980 E Alameda Dr, Aurora, CO 80012.
 More public assistance Arapahoe County.

-The Salvation Army offer both limited rent, heating and utility bill assistance for Littleton, Aurora, and Arapahoe County residents if they are struggling in the weak economy.
-Other services for qualified seniors and/or poor residents include free food, meals, transition housing, and vouchers for items such as clothing or school supplies.
-Locations include:
+The Salvation Army offer both limited rent, heating and utility bill assistance for Littleton, Aurora, and Arapahoe County residents.
+There is help for seniors, people with no money as well as single moms.
+The charity will help if they are struggling.
+Other services for qualified seniors and/or poor residents include free food, meals, motel vouchers for the same day and transitional housing.

 The Urban Ministries of DenUM provides help, referrals, and support in Arapohoe County.
 Qualified low income families can get assistance in the form of free groceries, SNAP food stamp or LIHEAP heating bill applications.
 Other referrals may be offered to no interest loan programs for paying security deposits or rent on affordable housing.
 The non-profit also runs a clinic in the area for coordinating basic health care check ups and care.
 More on emergency assistance from Urban Ministries.